Fall 2017 Final Report Submitted to the Student Sustainability Committee (SSC)

-Geothermal Test Well at Energy Farm (In Progress)
+Geothermal Test Well at Energy Farm (Completed)

 The main objective is to provide comprehensive scientific data and analysis to help our community on evaluating the potential of using ground source heat pump system in a large scale as part of campus green energy policy.